 Rescue transport is a bit like an underground railroad.
-Our Transport Coordinators (TCs) map out the route and break it down into 45-100 mile segments.
+Our Transport Coordinators (TCs) map out the route and break it down into shorter segments.
 Then, leg by leg, people volunteer to drive our setters from one town to the next… and the next… until they finally reach their destination.
-During transport, our volunteers call the TC monitoring the run to let them know how things are going.
-The coordinators keep the entire volunteer team informed throughout the journey with updates on schedule and any information that has been reported about the setters that might be helpful to the subsequent drivers.
-We stay in contact from the moment transport begins until the setter has arrived at his or her final destination and is safely home.
+Think of it like a relay race & you are handing off the dog vs. the baton!

-We love when our volunteers take pictures along the journey, and we close out every transport with a Transport Photo Album that we post on our FaceBook page.
-This includes all the pictures accumulated throughout the journey, the story of how the setters came into rescue, and all the notes shared by our wonderful drivers.
+We close out every transport with a Transport Album on our Facebook page.
+This includes all the pictures, stories, & anecdotes from the journey.
 Without our amazing team of transport volunteers, rescue just wouldn’t be possible.
-They are the key that allows us to be a national breed rescue and save setters all around the county.
+They allow us to be a national breed rescue and save setters all around the county.

 Amazing isn't it?
 All these people coming together to help a single dog!
 Think you'd like to join this outstanding group of volunteers?
-Just contact Transport Coordinators Jennifer Cloherty at email@example.com and Heidi Kozubal at firstname.lastname@example.org.
-You'll soon begin receiving notices of transports coming through your area.
+Complete our Transport Volunteer Application HERE & you'll soon begin receiving notices of transports coming through your area.
 We also recommend you follow our main Facebook page, as well as Heidi Kozubal Transports, & also join your State specific Transport page/group.

 Warning - Transporting is addicting and you'll fall in love many times over as you help these well deserving setters get a new chance at life!